espressif/idf-eclipse-plugin/docs/OpenOCD Debugging.md

 > **NOTE:**  Update the OpenOCD Config options based on the esp board you've choosen.
 Please check this here https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/jtag-debugging/tips-and-quirks.html#id1

 ## Startup Tab
-By default, the binaries will be uploaded to your board before joining a debug session, so there is no need to flash them to the target separately.If for some reason you don't want to do that, you can uncheck the `Flash every time with application binaries` option.
+By default, the binaries will be uploaded to your board before joining a debug session, so there is no need to flash them to the target separately.
+If for some reason you don't want to do that, you can uncheck the `Flash every time with application binaries` option.

 ![](images/OpenOCDDebug_7.png)